Constitutional Court Procedure Act

 Article 91

-(Transitional Rules on Proceedings of Pending Constitutional Complaints Lodged before the Coming into Force of this Act)
+(Transitional Rules on Proceedings of Pre-Commencement Pending Constitutional Complaints)

 The provisions of the vacating of a final court decision being declared unconstitutional and its remand to a competent court under Article 62, Paragraph 1, First Sentence shall not apply to the pending petitions in respect of the constitutionality of laws which were lodged with the Constitutional Court prior to the coming into force of this Act.